logo021/cgmes-ocl-validator/README.md

-# CGMES OCL rules V3 Validator Prototype
+# EMF/OCL Validator Java Wrapper version 1.0

-This project is a framework to automatize the validation of CGMES files using OCL rules.
-It uses the Eclipse EMF framework.
+This project is a framework to automate the validation of xmi files.
+It uses the Eclipse Modeling Framework (EMF) and the Object Constraint Language (OCL).

 ## Purpose

+The Java Wrapper is intended to validate CIMXML files assembled into models called Individual Grid Models (IGMs) or Common Grid Models (CGMs) within ENTSO-E.

-The goal of this tool is to provide some feedback to TSOs and RSCs about the quality of data they generate or use.
+The goal of this tool is to provide information about the quality of the CIMXML files and the IGMs/CGMs.
+The specifications that describe the CIMXML files are
+- IEC TS 61970-600 (CGMES 2.4.15).
+- IEC 61970-552

+To perform the validation the CIMXML files and IGMs/CGMs need to be converted to xmi files.
+The original Java Wrapper did this conversion but it has been removed from this version.
+Reason is that there are two solutions for the conversion, the one in the original Java Wrapper and an XSLT solution that was used as the template for creating the Java Wrapper conversion.
+Maintaining the two solutions turned out to be difficult so the original XSLT solution was kept and the Java Wrapper conversion was removed.
+Hence this version of the Java Wrapper do not include the CIMXML to xmi conversion and use xmi files as input.

+With the CIMXML to xmi conversion removed from the Java Wrapper it has become almost generic only described by an ecore file (the information model) and ocl rules in the ecore file.

+But the Java Wrapper still contains non generic parts and they are
+ - the xmi file name contains meta data that is used
+ - the result report, the QAR, is specific to an XML schema used by ENTSO-E
+ - a description of the OCL rules, also a CIMXML document.

 ## Compilation and packaging